When should I start my CPP?

 - Your tax situation

-- What other types of retirement income you have available (I added this fourth one in my 2019 revision)
+- What other types of retirement income you have available

-Obviously if you’ve just retired at age 60, have no defined benefit pension through your employer and limited financial assets to draw on, the decision is a very easy one: start your CPP now.
+Obviously, if you’ve just retired at age 60, have no defined benefit pension through your employer, and limited financial assets to draw on, the decision is a very easy one: start your CPP now.
 If the amount isn't enough and you're able to keep working, don't retire.

-CPP is taxable income and in a situation where you are still making employment income, deferring CPP can provide a double-whammy benefit of both a higher income, as well as losing less to taxation (ie: why would you want an extra $9000/yr taxed at 36% when you're 60, when you could have $14K/yr at 65 taxed at 25%?).
+CPP is taxable income and in a situation where you are still making employment income, deferring CPP can provide a double-whammy benefit of both a higher gross income, as well as losing less to taxation (ie: why would you want an extra $9000/yr taxed at 36% when you're 60, when you potentially could have $14K/yr at 65 taxed at 25%?).

 All else aside, say you’re fully retired at age 60 and have other sources of income so you don’t really need your CPP income.
 You have the financial capacity to save 100% of whatever you receive from CPP and just want to get as much as possible out of it over the long-term.

-Your own longevity plays the major part here, thus your decision is a bit of a gamble on life-expectancy.
+Your own longevity plays a major role here, thus your decision is a bit of a gamble on life-expectancy.
 The least risky proposition of course is to start your CPP at 60 because even if you’re a very healthy individual and both your parents lived into their 90s, you can still die at age 70 while scaling Mt.
 Kilimanjaro.
 Unfortunately, CPP's really awful death benefits are what make this such a gamble.

 How much of a long-term benefit is there to taking CPP at 65 or at 70?
 To what age do you need to live to in order to see a benefit from a later start?
 To find out, I did some calculations and illustrated by way of charts: